muktarkabir/tic-tac-toe/README.md

 Play against a human or challenge a simple yet powerful AI that uses the Minimax algorithm for optimal gameplay.
 The game supports multiple rounds, keeps scores, and provides dynamic UI updates.

 ---

+## Concepts Learned and practiced

+* The Module Pattern: Immediately Invoked function execution (IIFEs)
+* Factory Functions
+* Advanced DOM Manipulations
+* Named Parameters in JS using object destructuring
+* Closures
+* Encapsulation with the module pattern
+* Prototypal Inheritance using factories
 ## ✨ Features

 * 🧑‍🤝‍🧑 **Player vs Player** and 🤖 **Player vs AI** modes